 Input cost inflation moderated for the third time in the past four months during January.
 Although the lowest since September 2013, there were widespread reports that the weakening exchange rate had limited the decline in cost inflation.
 Factory gate charges meanwhile increased only slightly at the start of 2015.

 Regional highlights include:

-All regions monitored by the survey recorded weaker output trends than
+- All regions monitored by the survey recorded weaker output trends than in December

-Quebec and Alberta & British Columbia saw the most noticeable reductions in employment
+- Quebec and Alberta & British Columbia saw the most noticeable reductions in employment

 The report is available at www.rbc.com/newsroom/pmi.

 The RBC Canadian Manufacturing PMI™ Report is based on data compiled from monthly replies to questionnaires sent to purchasing executives in over 400 industrial companies.
 The panel is stratified geographically and by Standard Industrial Classification (SIC) group, based on industry contribution to Canadian GDP.